Jeffrey Epstein Story Was Killed So It Would Break On Conservative Media, Says Eric Weinstein

 Weinstein suggested that outlets like Fox News, Breitbart, and Project Veritas are breaking “pivotal stories” that were first given to The New York Times, NPR, and CNN before pointing to the Epstein story in particular.
 He claims there is a “layer above reporters” that is consistently “killing” significant stories.

 “Why?
-So they can be discredited by the outlet where they must appear!” he tweeted before calling the strategy a “brilliant gambit.”
+So they can be discredited by the outlet where they must appear!” he tweeted, before calling the strategy a “brilliant gambit.”

 Tens of millions of views in a day.@joerogan, lets chat…#EpsteinCoverup pic.twitter.com/fPvJc3s1Li